synergylabs/homeassistant-addons/iot-transparency/docker.md

   - UFW: `sudo ufw default allow FORWARD`
   - iptables: `sudo iptables -P FORWARD ACCEPT`

-## Create Home Assistant API token
+## Step 2: Create Home Assistant API token

 IoT Transparency uses the Home Assistant API to access a list of devices in your home.

 1. Create an API token by going to Home Assistant -> User profile (bottom left) -> Security -> Long-lived access tokens -> Create token.
 2. Save this token for the next step.

-## Configure and start container
+## Step 3: Configure and start container

 1. Download [docker-compose.yml](docker-compose.yml) and [iot-transparency.env](iot-transparency.env) and place them in the same directory on your server
 2. If running on an ARM machine, change `ghcr.io/synergylabs/iot-transparency-amd64` to `ghcr.io/synergylabs/iot-transparency-arm64` in `docker-compose.yml`